Kefuri/CV/README.md

 ### IES Bendinat (Spain, 2012-2015)

 I started my secondary education in sunny Mallorca - I learned all the normal stuff, except in Spanish, which made things much more interesting.
-I'd like to think I adapted well.

 ## Experience